 Where relevant, we take into consideration the choices of the site developer.
-In this case, Taylor Wimpey UK Limited said that it wanted Icosa to be the sewerage company for the Site.
+In this case, the developer, Bovis Homes (South Eastern) Limited said that it wanted Icosa to be the sewerage company for the Site.

 4. Responses received to the consultation